-In its established implementation, the PC algorithm tests for conditional independence starting from zero-order (marginal) independence and incrementally moving to higher-order conditioning sets.
-This incremental strategy is justified because computing partial correlation coefficients for large conditioning sets is generally computationally costlier.
-The procedure to estimate an $\ell$-order partial correlation coefficient analogously to equation (\ref{ppcor}) requires inverting an $(\ell+2) \times (\ell+2)$ covariance matrix.
-The matrix inversion step has a polynomial time complexity in the number of variables, slowing the procedure as a whole whenever evaluating high-order conditional independencies is needed.
+In its established implementation, the PC algorithm tests conditional independencies starting from zero-order (marginal) independence and incrementally moving to higher-order conditioning sets.
+The strategy is justified because computing partial correlation coefficients for large conditioning sets is generally computationally costlier.
+Estimating an $\ell$-order partial correlation coefficient analogously to equation (\ref{ppcor}) requires inverting an $(\ell+2) \times (\ell+2)$ covariance matrix.
+The matrix inversion step has a polynomial time complexity in the number of variables, slowing the overall procedure whenever evaluating high-order conditional independencies is needed.
 For denser graphs, however, where variables may share a large number of parents, testing high-order partial correlation coefficients will be unavoidable in the skeleton estimation phase.
-In such a case the PC algorithm might have to test a large number of subsets before finding one large enough to render a pair of variables conditionally independent.
+In such cases, the PC algorithm might have to test a large number of subsets before finding one large enough to render a pair of variables conditionally independent.

-To overcome the above limitation of the PC algorithm we propose an alternative ordering of the conditional independence tests, which prioritises certain high-order partial correlations.
-The idea is to start testing for conditional independence from both zero-order (marginal) and full-order partial correlations among the $n$ variables by means of the covariance and precision matrices.
-Our algorithm then progressively goes on to test more central-order conditioning sets from both directions, starting with first-order and $(|S|-1)$th order partial correlation coefficients, where $S$ is the current set of neighbouring nodes of any pair of variables (see figure \ref{fig:order}).
-Furthermore, we aim to make the implementation more efficient than the classic PC algorithm by inverting the covariance and precision matrices in blocks to cheaply estimate the partial correlation coefficients.
+To overcome the above limitation of the PC algorithm, we propose an alternative ordering of the conditional independence tests, prioritising given high-order partial correlations.
+The idea is to start testing conditional independence from both zero-order (marginal) and full-order partial correlations among the $n$ variables using the covariance and precision matrices.
+Our algorithm then proceeds to test more central-order conditioning sets from both directions, starting with first-order and $(|S|-1)$th order partial correlation coefficients, where $S$ is the current set of neighbouring nodes of any pair of variables (see figure \ref{fig:order}).
+Furthermore, we aim to make the implementation more efficient than the classic PC algorithm by inverting the covariance and precision matrices in blocks and cheaply estimating the partial correlation coefficients.

 In the following, we indicate the subset indexed by a set $I$ of a vector $V$ by $V_{[I]}$.
 If $A$ is a matrix and $I$ and $J$ are two index sets, then we let $A_{[I],[J]}$ denote the $|I| \times |J|$ submatrix of $A$ formed by the entries located in the rows indexed by $I$ and the columns indexed by $J$.
 For example